 Snot, baby!
 It’s everywhere.
 From playgrounds to backpacks across America, the DIY slime craze has taken the under 12 crowd by storm.
 One-up ’em and make some boogers you can call your own.
-It’s not that hard to make yourself!
-Read on for the easy how-to.
+This gross but cool science experiment will thrill your kiddos!
+Read on for this easy science project.

 Glue gel (we used purple glitter)

 Cups/ spoons/ chopstick for mixing and stirring